-As required by the Capital Markets (Real Estate Investment Trusts) (Collective Investments Schemes) Regulations, 2013 we report to you based on our audit, that the compliance reports are in accordance with Regulations.
+As required by the Capital Markets (Real Estate Investment Trusts) (Collective Investments Schemes) Regulations, 2013 we report to you solely based on our audit of the consolidated financial statements, that the compliance reports are in accordance with Regulations.

 The engagement partner responsible for the audit resulting in this independent auditor's report is CPA Jacob Gathecha, practising certificate number - P/1610.